travigd/documentation/dotnet-api/competing-consumers.md

 												  MyCredentials).Result;
 ```

+> [!NOTE]
-<span class="note">If you change settings such as start from beginning <!-- TODO: What settings? -->, this will not reset the groups checkpoint.
+> If you change settings such as start from beginning <!-- TODO: What settings? -->, this will not reset the groups checkpoint.
 If you want to change the current position in an update you must delete and recreate the subscription group.<span>

 <table>
     <thead>